warner/JetpackComponents/analysis-tool.md

 code: every line of the library could affect the behavior of the importer.
 This increases the review burden: when jQuery.js is changed, every add-on which uses it must be re-reviewed.

+## XPI Files

+This is a list of all the files created by the manifest generator and added to the XPI, along with their formats:

+* `install.rdf` : tells the Firefox Add-On Manager about the add-on.
+Contains the ID, version-compatibility information, and a flag that tells the application to use "bootstrap.js".
+* `bootstrap.js` : basic bootstrap file
+* `loader.js` : jetpack-specific loader, responsible for checking signatures
+  against the manifest
+* `manifest.json`
+* `manifest.sig.json`
+* `package-0-data.json`: array of ( FILENAME, H(data) )
+* `package-0-data-FILENAME` ..
+* `package-0-lib-FILENAME` ..

 --